 The Natural and Healthy Benefits of Flowers and House Plants

 As I look around to see where I might place some new plants or flowers, the questions start popping up that I think we all might want to know before we fill our homes with greenery.
-These are the things I want to know:
+These are the things you need to know:

-- House plants that are the easiest to grow inside the home.
+- Which house plants are the easiest to grow inside the home?

-- House plants that are safest to have around pets and small children.
+- Are there house plants that are safer than others for pets and small children?